mitjafelicijan/lobotomizer/README.md

 This should work on most GNU/Linux distributions.
 I have tested it on Debian 12.

+> [!TIP]
+> Only enable and start the service you want (so either REST API or Discord).
+> Maybe you need both.
+But both are not required.
+Depends on your use-case.

 1. Setup a virtual machine.
 2. Create a user with username `lobotomize`.
 3. Clone this repository to home directory `/home/lobotomize/` so it ends up